 However, student loans are not compounded annually, they are compounded daily.
 Rather than charge 4.29% once per year, that number is divided by 365 and compounds daily or 0.0118% per day.
 Assuming a $10,000 balance, that is $1.175 per day.

 If you make your payment on the regular schedule once per month, your daily interest from each day is added up, and your payment is applied to that accrued interest, which is about $35 per month.
 The rest of your payment lowers your outstanding principal.

 The next month, your balance is less than the $10,000 we started with, so the daily interest is lower as well.
 With less interest, more of your payment is applied to your principal.
 Over the life of your loan, your interest paid will decline each month, which accelerates your principal payment.
 This is known as amortization.

 Remember, interest is always paid first.
-If you have unsubsidized loans or are past the subsidy period, your planned loan payoff requires you make the same minimum payment each month.
+If you have unsubsidized loans or are past the subsidy period, your planned loan payoff requires you to make the same minimum payment each month.
 If you are on a payment plan or have deferred payments, interest is still accrued.
 This amount is added to your principal, making your student loan balances higher.